camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 of SLF4J to link logs to the respective process execution context.
 To make use of this new feature, you need to add the context placeholder `%X` to the logging pattern.

-Here's what the configuration would look like when using the Logback implementation:
+Here's what the configuration will look like when using the Logback implementation:
 ```xml
 <configuration>
   <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">